 For still or sluggish surface waters, take a reading at one foot below the surface, one foot above the bottom, and at mid-depth.

-If it is shallow surface waters, (less than two feet) take the reading at mid-depth.
+For shallow surface waters, (less than two feet) take the reading at mid-depth.

 Do not take a reading in frothy or aerated water unless required by the sampling plan.